mirioeggmann/iet-gibb-bilderdb/README.md

 This is a picture website framework I created as a school project.

+## Contact
+Mirio Eggmann
+mirio.eggmann@protonmail.ch

 ## Getting started:

 ## Licence

-Mirio Eggmann
-GIBB
+GIBB Modul 151
 4. Semester (2016)
-Modul 151